Princess Elisabeth of Hesse and by Rhine: Grand Duchess of Russia

 The viceregal role of governor-general of Moscow was one that was answerable only to the emperor.
 Grand Duke Sergei was a political hardliner who shared his brother's inalienable belief in strong, nationalist government.
 Sergei's tenure began with the expulsion of Moscow's 20,000 Jews.
 It started four weeks before he arrived in person, after the publication of an imperial ukase by the Minister of the Interior Ivan Durnovo, by which all Jews of lower social stance (artisans, minor traders and so on) had to be expelled from Moscow.
 On 29 March, the first day of Passover, the city's Jewish population learned of the new decree that called for their expulsion.
 In three carefully planned phases over the next twelve months, Moscow's Jews were expelled.
 The first to go were the unmarried, the childless, and those who had lived in the city for less than three years.
 Next, it was the turn of apprentices, of families with up to four children, and those with less than six years residency.
 Last of all, it was the turn of the old Jewish settlers with large families and/or numerous employees, some of whom had lived in Moscow for forty years.
 Young Jewish women were made to register as prostitutes if they wanted to stay in the city.

 During the expulsion in January 1892, homes were surrounded by mounted Cossacks in the middle of the night, with temperatures of -30 C, while policemen ransacked every house.
 The Brest station was packed with Jews of all ages and sexes, all in rags and surrounded by meager remnants of households goods, all leaving voluntarily rather than face deportation.
 Sergei as governor-general was petitioned by the police commissioners to stop the expulsions until the weather conditions improved.
 While he agreed, the order was not published until the expulsions were over.
 Some of the expelled Jews moved to southern and western regions of the empire, although there were many who decided to emigrate abroad.
 As a result of the expulsion, Moscow lost 100 million rubles in trade and production, 25,000 Russians employed by Jewish firms lost their livelihoods, while the manufacture of silk, one of the city's most lucrative industries, was all but wiped out.

 In 1891, Ella and Sergei's arrival in Moscow was marred by tragedy that September, not long after Paul and Alexandra arrived at Ilyinskoye to spend the late summer with them.
-One afternoon, the 21-year-old grand duchess Alexandra, who was seven months pregnant with her second child, followed the path down from the back of the house to the waiting small boat and she suddenly collapsed.
-Her frantic husband, brother-and sister-in-law felt were helpless, and doctors were too far away.
-The midwife was called, Alexandra gave birth to a tiny premature baby boy but she died 6 days later.
-Alexandra's sudden death was crushing and an unbelievable a blow to Paul, Sergei and Ella.
+One afternoon, the 21-year-old grand duchess Alexandra, who was seven months pregnant with her second child, followed the path down from the back of the house to the waiting small boat and suddenly collapsed.
+Her frantic husband, brother-and sister-in-law were helpless, and doctors were too far away.
+The midwife was called, and Alexandra gave birth to a tiny premature baby boy, but she died 6 days later.
+Alexandra's sudden death was crushing and an unbelievable blow to Paul, Sergei and Ella.